 Editable Motion Path

-Edits the motion paths directly in the viewport.
-Select and move keyframe points with left mouse click and add or remove selection using shift.
-Change the colors for before a after the current frame separatly.
+Edit the motion paths directly in the viewport.
+Select and move keyframe points with left mouse click or G/R/S hotekeys, and add or remove selection using shift, add or remove keyframes using Ctrl.
+Change visualization type, customize your motion path, or use any of the motion path tools.

 Change the colors of the motion path before and after the currnent frame.